Project in Dearborn, Michigan

 We plan to recruit women receiving services at ACCESS to better understand the utilization of and barriers to accessing cervical cancer screening among Arab American women in the metro Detroit area.
 This area of Detroit is home to the second largest Arab community in North America.
 We will also determine the feasibility of utilizing high risk human papillomavirus (HPV) self-collection sampling for cervical cancer screening in this population.
 Lastly, we will determine the prevalence of HPV positivity and the viral genotype distribution in this population.
 The short name for our study is SAHA-HPV; SAHA means “health” in Arabic.

 We will enroll Arab American women who are between the ages of 30 and 65.
 We define Arab Americans as individuals who have their self-identified ancestral roots in the 22 nations comprising the Arab League of Nations (which includes ethnicities in these countries, including Chaldean).
 We are excluding women aged 29 and younger because HPV testing as a cervical cancer screening modality is not recommended in this age group.
 In addition, women 66 and older are excluded because cervical cancer screening is not recommended in this age group.
 We define women as appropriate to be screened if they have not had cervical cancer screening via a Pap smear test in the previous three years.
 Eligible women will be asked to (a) complete a brief questionnaire and (b) administer a self-collection HPV swab.
 Women may choose to only complete the questionnaire or to complete both the questionnaire and the self-collection swab.
+Women may also participate in the focus groups without completing the questionnaire and self-collection swab.

 We have established a recruitment plan in conjunction with ACCESS.
 Designated University of Michigan research staff will be located at a recruitment table in the lobbies of ACCESS buildings.
 Women accessing services at ACCESS will be asked if they are interested in participating in a research study.
 In addition, ACCESS employees may refer women to participate in study.
 All subjects, regardless of their participation in the study, will be reminded that their participation or lack thereof will not impact the services that they receive or may receive at ACCESS.
 At least one study team member who speaks Arabic will be present during all recruitment activities.